one-drop/onedrop-android-code-challenge/README.md

 We know your time is valuable, so spend as much or as little time as you like.
 However, we designed this coding challenge so that it should not take more than 3-4 hours to complete.

-### Goal: Weather Forecasting for New York
+### Goal: Build a Weather Forecasting app

-Use [OpenWeather's REST API](https://openweathermap.org/api) to build an Android application that displays the current weather in New York.
+* Use [OpenWeather's REST API](https://openweathermap.org/api) to build an Android application that displays the current weather in New York.
+* Retrieve the weather information for New York City using the [One Call API](https://openweathermap.org/api/one-call-api).
+  - To save time, you can hardcode the city's latitude/longitude coordinates (`40.725302, -73.997776`).
+  - In the project, you'll find an existing `WeatherApi` implementation with the required endpoint.
+* Show the following set of data on the main app screen:
+  - Location (e.g. New York)
+  - Temperature
+  - Feels like temperature
+  - Humidity
+  - Wind speed/direction
+  - Atmospheric pressure
+* Include a way to navigate from the main screen to a detail screen that shows a 7-day weather forecast for that location.

 ### Requirements

-1. Retrieve the weather information for New York City using the [One Call API](https://openweathermap.org/api/one-call-api).
-To save time, you can hardcode the city's latitude/longitude coordinate.
-In the project, you'll find an existing `WeatherApi` implementation with the required endpoint.
-From this API response, we expect the following set of data to be shown on the main/landing screen:

-    * Location (i.e. New York, etc)
-    * Temperature
-    * Humidity
-    * Feels like
-    * Wind speed/degrees
-    * Pressure
-2. Another feature of this project is a “detail” screen where we show users a 7-day forecast of the weather.
-Users will get to this screen by tapping anywhere on the main screen of the app.
-3. Project must be written in [Kotlin](https://kotlinlang.org/).
+1. Project must be written in [Kotlin](https://kotlinlang.org/).
-4. Project must be architected using [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (MVP)
+2. Project must be architected in a testable manner (e.g. `Model–view–presenter`, `Model–view–viewmodel`)
-5. Feel free to use any tools or libraries you are comfortable with.
+3. Feel free to use any tools or libraries you are comfortable with.
-6. Include a README.md to your project that includes the following:
+4. Include a README.md in your project that includes the following:

-    * A brief explanation of your code architecture or libraries employed
+    * A brief explanation of your code architecture or libraries employed.
     * Sample screenshots of your app.
-    * Optional: A “future work” section where you describe additional features or code optimizations that you would have added to the app if you had more time allocated for this challenge.
+    * A “future work” section where you describe additional features or code optimizations that you would have added to the app if you had more time allocated for this challenge.

 ### Bonus Points
-* Include a few unit tests
+* Include some unit tests of important logic.
-* Use of RxJava for all your network requests
+* Use RxJava or Coroutines.
 * Use Android's location API to display weather data for the device's current location rather than hardcoding the latitude/longitude coordinates.

 ### Submitting your work